Skip to main content

 File Upload

-Upload documents and images via the Console (on the tracker page) or API:
+Upload documents via the Console (on the tracker page) or API:

 curl -X POST https://api.quantinal.ai/v1/api/trackers/{tracker_id}/vault/sources \